Quantifying Fire Risk Index in Chemical Industry Using Statistical Modeling Procedure: Materials and Methods

 This analysis focuses on fire accidents in Special Buildings in Korea that fall under the chemical industry (excluding plastic production) within the category of Manufacturing uses.
 In Korea, Special Buildings are legally designated facilities identified as high fire-risk based on their intended use, scale, and other criteria.
 These facilities are overseen by the Korea Fire Protection Association (KFPA) for fire prevention purposes.
 As of the end of 2024, there were 54,517 such buildings nationwide, and the total number changes annually.

 The dataset used in this study consists of records from post-incident investigations of fire accidents in these chemical industry Special Buildings between 2013 and 2024.
-The fire investigation records are unstructured text documents describing the fire circumstances, such as the cause, involved equipment, and ignited materials.
+As shown in Table~\ref{tab:narrative_examples}, the fire investigation records are unstructured text documents describing the fire circumstances, such as the cause, involved equipment, and ignited materials.
 All investigation texts are written in Korean.
-In addition, the dataset includes property damage estimates provided by local fire departments, covering both movable and immovable property losses.
+In addition, the dataset includes property damage estimates verified by local fire departments in accordance with the Fire Damage Assessment Manual of the National Fire Agency of Korea, covering both movable and immovable property losses such as buildings, facilities, machinery, and inventory assets.

+By leveraging more than a decade of investigation reports (2013–2024), the analysis captures long-term and stable patterns of fire incidents within a relatively homogeneous industrial environment.
+This extensive temporal coverage mitigates sample-specific variability and enhances the generalizability of the derived semantic structures.

+A total of 8,190 fire investigation reports were analyzed, from which 449 representative keywords were selected based on three filtering criteria: excluding 763 non-informative terms (e.g., numbers, symbols, general words, or names), consolidating 315 synonymous words into 165 representative entries, and retaining only those appearing at least twice across all reports.